AymanLyesri/AymanLyesri/README.md

 Hi My name is ayman.
 Your pretty determined on finding my profile.. :)
-Well Am just a student who means BUSINESS...Am curently becoming an Software Engineer, So wish me luck.
+Well Am just a student who means BUSINESS...Am curently becoming a Software Engineer, So wish me luck.

 I am Studying & Working with :